 Our products may contain defects and bugs when they are introduced, or as new versions are released.
 We have focused, and intend to focus in the future, on getting our new products to market quickly.
 Due to our rapid product introductions, defects and bugs that may be contained in our products may not yet have manifested.
 We have in the past experienced, and may in the future experience, defects and bugs.
 If any of our products contain material defects or bugs, or has reliability, quality or compatibility problems, we may not be able to promptly or successfully correct these problems.
 The existence of defects or bugs in our products may damage our reputation and disrupt our sales.
-If any of these problems are not found until after we have commenced commercial production and distribution of a new product, we may be required to incur additional development costs, repair or replacement costs and claims.
+If any of these problems are not found until after we have commenced commercial production and distribution of a new product, we may be required to incur additional development costs, repair or replacement costs, and other costs relating to regulatory proceedings, product recalls and litigation, which could harm our reputation and operating results.
 Undetected defects or bugs may lead to negative online Internet reviews of our products, which are increasingly becoming a significant factor in the success of our new product launches, especially for our consumer products.
 If we are unable to quickly respond to negative reviews, including end user reviews posted on various prominent online retailers, our ability to sell these products will be harmed.
+Moreover, we may offer stock rotation rights to our distributors.
+If we experience greater returns from retailers or end customers, or greater warranty claims, in excess of our reserves, our business, revenue and operating results could be harmed.